March 25, 2021

-There are nodes that can be expanded or collapsed (by clicking dark triangles), many nodes have children that can have their own children, nodes can have multiple children, etc. It’s a dynamic tree-like representation of website’s documents.
+There are nodes that can be expanded or collapsed (by clicking dark triangles), many nodes have children that can have their own children, nodes can have multiple children, etc. It’s a dynamic tree-like representation of the website’s documents.
 You’re inspecting the HTML DOM here.

 But this is not very scalable and useful.
 Instead, there should be some better way to do that, right?
 Yes.
-DOM supports a bunch of methods that enable developers (and you, if you are skilled enough) to add, edit, delete elements.
+DOM supports a bunch of methods that enable developers (and you, if you are skilled enough) to add, edit, and delete elements.

 As for reading values, getElementById(“some_id”) method will return you the first website element that matches a some_id ID.
 In the screenshot below, you can see the command (1st row) and the returned element (2nd row).

 Another example could be querySelector(), that returns the first website element that matches a certain CSS Selector defined by you.